shopsys/shopsys/storefront/UPGRADE.md

 ### Customer section of the website
 - [FWCC-439](https://shopsys.atlassian.net/browse/FWCC-439)
 - [FWCC-439 - customer profile ](https://gitlab.shopsys.cz/ss6-projects/ssfwcc/-/merge_requests/435)
+- most significant changes
+  - customer page was added with links to other parts of the customer section
 - other changes
   - PageGuard component was introduced
     - it helps with unauthorized access redirect on client